DarrenMowat/blackbox/DEVELOPER.md

 #### Inserting Type Signatures

-Type singnatures can be automatically inserted by tagging a function up as follows
+Type signatures can be automatically inserted by tagging a function up as follows

     foo {-TYPELINE-} xs ys = “”

 #### Combinations

-Any combination of commands can be issued at once, for example a function definition marked up like so can be proceseed:
+Any combination of commands can be issued at once, for example a function definition marked up like so can be processed:

     foo :: String -> String -> String
     foo {-SPLIT-} xs {-SPLIT-} ys = undefined